aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/cvp_configlet.rst

 |

-10. To apply the Configlet, navigate to 'Network Provisioning' and right click on the 'Tenant' container and select 'Manage -> Configlet'.
+10. To apply the Configlet, navigate to 'Network Provisioning' expand the 'S1' container, right click on the 'Leaf' container and select 'Manage -> Configlet'.

 11. Select the 'Alias' Configlet and click 'Update'.
-This activity is to simply add a new configlet to the existing configlets applied on the 'Tenant' container. **Do not Remove** existing configlets from the Proposed Configuration section.
+This activity is to simply add a new configlet to the existing configlets applied on the 'Leaf' container. **Do not Remove** existing configlets from the Proposed Configuration section.

     *\**Expert Tip - Use search bar to find Configlets faster*